 Providing Urgent Maternal Protections for Nursing Mothers Act

 As part of the omnibus spending bill, the Providing Urgent Maternal Protections for Nursing Mothers Act (the PUMP Act) was also signed into law.
 While the Affordable Care Act and amendments to the Fair Labor Standards Act (FLSA), as well as some state laws like Massachusetts’ Pregnant Workers Fairness Act, included lactation protections for hourly employees, the PUMP Act further amends the FLSA to expand those protections to salaried employees.
-Pursuant to the PUMP Act, employers are required to provide employees with reasonable breaks to express breastmilk for a two-year period and make available appropriate space to do so.
+Pursuant to the PUMP Act, employers are required to provide employees with reasonable breaks to express breastmilk for a one-year period and make available appropriate space to do so.
 If an employee is not completely relieved of all work duties during such breaks (if, for example, they’re answering emails), such time must be considered hours worked.

 Employees may file suit for violations of the PUMP Act beginning in April 2023.
 Prior to making a claim against an employer for failing to provide breaks or appropriate space, the employer must be provided with notice and a ten-day period to cure.
 The PUMP Act includes a “small employer” hardship exemption for businesses with less than 50 employees that demonstrate that compliance would cause undue hardship or expense.
 Airlines are entirely exempted from the PUMP Act, and there is a three-year implementation horizon for long-distance motor coach drivers and some railroad employees.